Register your company in Hong Kong with our Special Anniversary discount!

 Hong Kong has no single crypto law, but it's regulated.
 Here's the gist:

-• Owning Crypto: Legal!
+• Owning Crypto: It is legal!
 You can hold all the Bitcoin you want.

 • Trading Crypto: Only on licensed platforms.
 Look for the VASP license!